Smartphone: Sales

 Since 1996, smartphone shipments have had positive growth.
 In November 2011, 27% of all photographs created were taken with camera-equipped smartphones.
-In September 2012, a study concluded that 4 out of 5 smartphone owners use the device to shop online.
+In September 2012, a study concluded that 4 out of 5 smartphone owners in the United States use the device to shop online.
 Global smartphone sales surpassed the sales figures for feature phones in early 2013.
 Worldwide shipments of smartphones topped 1 billion units in 2013, up 38% from 2012's 725 million, while comprising a 55% share of the mobile phone market in 2013, up from 42% in 2012.
 In 2013, smartphone sales began to decline for the first time.
 In Q1 2016 for the first time the shipments dropped by 3 percent year on year.
 The situation was caused by the maturing China market.
 A report by NPD shows that fewer than 10% of US citizens have spent $1,000 or more on smartphones, as they are too expensive for most people, without introducing particularly innovative features, and amid Huawei, Oppo and Xiaomi introducing products with similar feature sets for lower prices.
 In 2019, smartphone sales declined by 3.2%, the largest in smartphone history, while China and India were credited with driving most smartphone sales worldwide.
 It is predicted that widespread adoption of 5G will help drive new smartphone sales.
+It is also predicted that prices of smartphones may go higher due to the global AI chip shortage which may affect the sales too.